 Once again we'll have live music, as well as other activities in case you want to take a break from all the running.
 For instance, when have you ever played a quick nine holes of disc golf in the middle of an ultra?

 REGISTER EARLY!
-We had so many late registrants in the past (as begging us to get in after the cutoff, you naughty runners!) that some of you didn't get the super nice soft t-shirt and other swag.
+We've had many late registrants in the past (as begging us to get in after the cutoff, you naughty runners!) that some of you didn't get the super nice shirt and other swag.
 So register early!
-We'll be allowing registration all the way through Thursday, May 26th, but we'll be ordering shirts and other goodies on May 19th (the printers need a little time to get the shirts and other things in & printed).
-After May 19th at midnight, you're not guaranteed a t-shirt and other swag.
+We'll be allowing registration all the way through Friday, May 31st, but we have to order shirts and other goodies on May 11th (the printers need time to get the shirts and other things in & printed).
+After May 11th at midnight, you're not guaranteed a t-shirt and other swag.

 AID STATION & PACERS: We learned a few lessons in years past -- most importantly we had a hard time keeping food available for runners because all the non-running folk kept getting to it first.
 (For instance, the bacon was gone almost as soon as we put it out -- if you were a runner out on a loop you were just out of luck.
 It was even worse when pizza showed up!)
 In order to take care of our beloved runners, this year we'll require you to be a runner or a pacer to access the aid station amenities.
 If you plan to use a pacer, you can pick up her bib at packet pickup -- tell her to wear it while she's pacing you and she'll be good to go.
 And tell her to save you some bacon! 🥓🥓🥓

-RACE START TIMES: The 24 hour races (solo and relay) and the rest of the day races will start at 7:00 AM.
-The night races (6hr, 12hr, night relays) will start at 7:00 PM.
-Sunset is at 8:44 PM, so you'll have time to get in a lap or two in the daytime / twilight before the scary night sets in, and you start hallucinating beady eyes looking hungrily back at you in the dark. 👻👻👻
+RACE START TIMES: The 24 hour race and other DAY races will start at 7:00 AM.
+The night races (6hr, 12hr NIGHT) will start at 7:00 PM.
+Sunset is at 8:47 PM, so you'll have time to get in a lap or two in the daytime / twilight before the scary night sets in, and you start hallucinating beady eyes looking hungrily back at you in the dark. 👻👻👻

 CHIP TIMING: We'll be chip timing the race once again this year.
 Please don't fold your bib (especially around the chip), and please wear your bib on your shirt, pinned to your shorts, or somehow attached to your vest, and place your bib on the FRONT of your person.
 We'll be positioning the readers (square white antennas) so they'll best read your chip if it's near your midline.